Zafron047/Book_Store_React/README.md

 # 📖 Bookstore <a name="about-project"></a>

-**Bookstore** is an online platform where users can manage book information, including details like the author and title.
-The bookstore utilizes an API to facilitate the addition and removal of book data, providing users with seamless access to the information they need.
+**Bookstore** is a CMS where Admin can manage book information, including details like author and title.
+The bookstore utilizes an API to facilitate the addition and removal of book data, providing admins ease of managing contents.

 ## 🛠 Built With <a name="built-with">React</a>